BIO-AEROGEL SPECULATIONS

 of water, power lines, the turbulence of highways and their downwind

-pollution etc.
+CO2 and pollution plumes etc.

 IR SKY SURVEY: Set up IR cameras to watch for moving organisms.